-- The source regions of these air masses include the oceans in tropics and sub-tropics such as Mexican Gulf, the Pacific and the Atlantic oceans. - > These air masses are warm, humid and unstable. - > The weather during winter has mild temperatures, overcast skies with fog. - During summer, the weather is characterized by high temperatures, high humidity, cumulous clouds and convectional rainfall. - Tropical cyclones are violent storms that originate over oceans in tropical areas and move over to the coastal areas bringing about large scale destruction due to violent winds (squalls), very heavy rainfall (torrential rainfall) and storm surge. - They are irregular wind movements involving closed circulation of air around a low pressure centre.
+- 18) During summer, the weather is characterized by high temperatures, high humidity, cumulous clouds and convectional rainfall. - 19) Tropical cyclones are violent storms that originate over oceans in tropical areas and move over to the coastal areas bringing about large scale destruction due to violent winds (squalls), very heavy rainfall (torrential rainfall) and storm surge. - 20) They are irregular wind movements involving closed circulation of air around a low pressure centre.
 This closed air circulation (whirling motion) is a result of rapid upward movement of hot air which is subjected to Coriolis force.
-The low pressure at the centre is responsible for the wind speeds. - Squall == a sudden violent gust of wind or localized storm, especially one bringing rain, snow, or sleet. - > Torrent == a strong and fast-moving stream of water or other liquid. - > The cyclonic wind movements are anti-clockwise in the northern hemisphere and clockwise in the southern hemisphere (This is due to Coriolis force). - The cyclones are often characterized by existence of an anticyclone between two cyclones.
+The low pressure at the centre is responsible for the wind speeds. - 21) Squall: a sudden violent gust of wind or localized storm, especially one bringing rain, snow or sleet. - 22) Torrent: strong and fast-moving stream of water or other liquid. - 23) The cyclonic wind movements are anti-clockwise in the northern hemisphere and clockwise in the southern hemisphere (This is due to Coriolis force). - 24) The cyclones are often characterized by existence of an anticyclone between two cyclones.